Do not hesitate to give us a call or text on WhatsApp. We are expert team and we are happy to talk to you.

 Ol doinyo Lengai” means “The Mountain of God” in the Maasai language.
-The summit of this strato-volcano is 2,962 metres above sea level, and affords direct views into the caldera of Tanzania’s only officially-certified active volcano, and the world’s only carbonatite volcano; records of eruptions have been maintained since 1883, the largest of which deposited ash 100 kilometres away in Loliondo on the Kenyan border to the north west.
+The summit of this strato-volcano is 2,962 meters above sea level, and affords direct views into the caldera of Tanzania’s only officially certified active volcano, and the world’s only carbonatite volcano; records of eruptions have been maintained since 1883, the largest of which deposited ash 100 kilometers away in Loliondo on the Kenyan border to the northwest.

-It is located in Northern Tanzania lying just south of Lake Natron in the Rift Valley, in the heart of Maasai country, and locally regarded as a sacred mountain.
-Looking north from it’s summit crater, the hot barren salt flats of Lake Natron stretch into the distance.
+It is located in Northern Tanzania lying just south of Lake Natron in the Rift Valley, in the heart of Maasai country, and is locally regarded as a sacred mountain.
+Looking north from its summit crater, the hot barren salt flats of Lake Natron stretch into the distance.
 To the south stretch the crater Highlands and the Ngorongoro Game Reserve.
-The eastern horizons dominated by Kilimanjaro and to the west the forested escarpments and hills comprising the western slopes of the Rift Valley.
+The eastern horizons are dominated by Kilimanjaro and to the west, the forested escarpments and hills comprise the western slopes of the Rift Valley.
 Every seven years Oldoinyo Lengai erupts and plumes of smoke billow out of the crater.

 It is possible to walk across the crater floor.
-The ascent of Oldoinyo Lengai is demanding on account of the day time heat, lack of water, steep and unsuitable slopes of ash and crumbly rocks and considerable height gain.
-Normally you can start ascending to summit early in the morning and reach to summit at sunrise.
-Short and a warm jacket are suitable for ascent, also long trousers are good as the summit before dawn can be cold.
-Access route from the North West allows an early descent to be made from the summit in the morning shadow.
+The ascent of Oldoinyo Lengai is demanding on account of the daytime heat, lack of water, steep and unsuitable slopes of ash and crumbly rocks, and considerable height gain.
+Normally you can start ascending to the summit early in the morning and reach to the summit at sunrise.
+Short and a warm jacket are suitable for the ascent, also long trousers are good as the summit before dawn can be cold.
+The access route from the North West allows an early descent to be made from the summit in the morning shadow.